ruocheny/neuronal-networks-spiking/readme.md

 ## goal_directed_network

-The code is developed with Python and tension package (https://github.com/zhenruiliao/tension).
+The code is developed with Python and [tension](https://github.com/zhenruiliao/tension) package.
+This repository includes code modified from the [tension](https://github.com/zhenruiliao/tension) package, which is licensed under the MIT License.
+A copy of the original license is provided in ```goal_directed_network/tension```.

 The ipynb notebook trains spiking neural networks with FORCE algorithm to achieve computational task of integration, differentiation and delay.

-This repository includes code modified from the [Tension](https://github.com/zhenruiliao/tension) package, which is licensed under the MIT License.
-A copy of the original license is provided in ```goal_directed_network/tension```.